 LES 411 Real Estate Law 3

 REA 300 Real Estate Analysis 3

-REA 331 Real Estate Finance 3
+REA 331 Real Estate Finance

-REA 401 Real Estate Appraisal 3
+REA 401 Real Estate Appraisal

-REA 441 Real Estate Land Development 3
+REA 441 Real Estate Land Development

-REA 456 Real Estate Investments 3
+REA 456 Real Estate Investments

 Total 18

+In addition to the courses listed for the major, students in the program also satisfy the requirement for BUS 301 Fundamentals of Management Communication (listed in the business core) and BUS 451 Business Research Methods (listed as a major support course).
 Because of the emphasis on teamwork, interaction with business professionals, and completion of all requirements within a year, students may enter the program only in the fall semester.